Author’s Original Version

 The author’s original version is defined here as the un-refereed author version of an article that is considered by the author to be of sufficient quality to be submitted for formal peer review by a second party.
 The author accepts full responsibility for the article, which may have a version number or date stamp and the content and layout is set out by the author.

-A preprint is defined here as the un-refereed author version of an article.
-For the majority of OUP journals, prior to acceptance for publication, authors retain the right to make a preprint version of the article available on their own personal website and/or that of their employer and/or in free public servers of preprints and/or articles in their subject area, provided that where possible they acknowledge that the article has been accepted for publication as follows:
+Prior to acceptance for publication in the journal, authors retain the right to make their original version of the article available on their own personal website and/or that of their employer and/or in free public servers of original version articles in their subject area, provided that, upon acceptance, they acknowledge that the article has been accepted for publication as follows:

-This article has been accepted for publication in [Journal Title] ©: [year] [owner as specified on the article] Published by Oxford University Press [on behalf of xxxxxx].
-All rights reserved.
+This article has been accepted for publication in [Journal Title] Published by Oxford University Press.

 Policy for Oxford Open articles only

-Authors of Oxford Open articles are entitled to deposit the post-print version or the final published version of their article in institutional and/or centrally organized repositories and can make this publicly available immediately upon publication, provided that the journal and OUP are attributed as the original place of publication and that correct citation details are given.
+Authors of Oxford Open articles are entitled to deposit their accepted manuscript or the version of record in institutional and/or centrally organized repositories and can make this publicly available immediately upon publication, provided that the journal and OUP are attributed as the original place of publication and that correct citation details are given.
 Authors should also deposit the URL of their published article, in addition to the PDF version.

-The journal strongly encourages Oxford Open authors to deposit the final published version of the article instead of the post-print version.
+The journal strongly encourages Oxford Open authors to deposit the version of record instead of the accepted manuscript.
 This will guarantee that the definitive version is readily available to those accessing your article from such repositories, and means that your article is more likely to be cited correctly.

 Oxford Journals automatically deposits open access articles in PMC for the majority of journals participating in Oxford Open.
-For a list of journals involved and for the latest information on the status of PMC deposits for individual journals please review Journals which offer an open access model.
+For a list of journals involved and for the latest information on the status of PMC deposits for individual journals please see journals which offer an open access model.